toronto-riichi-club/toronto-riichi-club.github.io/index.md

 ### Online

-TORI meets online every Tuesday in [Tenhou lobby 1416](http://tenhou.net/0/?L1416).
+TORI meets online every 2nd and 4th Tuesday of the month in [Tenhou lobby 1416](http://tenhou.net/0/?L1416).
 Please join the [Discord server][] as games are coordinated there.

 ### In Person